method-inc/sxsw13_nodejs_workshop/docs/javascript_concepts.md

 ## native JSON
 Node has JSON handling methods built in: stringify, parse.
 It can also load in a JSON file using the require() syntax.
 The file will be loaded as a Javascript object parsed from the JSON string.

-## popular helper libraries
-underscore is a great library for general Javascript use. async.js is a library specifically meant for handling asyncronous workflows. many